aws/aws-emr-containers-best-practices/content/security/docs/spark/secrets.md

 ### Define the `SecretProviderClass`

-The `SecretProviderClass` is how you present present your secret in Kubernetes, below you find a definition of a `SecretProviderClass`.
+The `SecretProviderClass` is how you present your secret in Kubernetes, below you find a definition of a `SecretProviderClass`.
 There are few parameters that are important:

 - The `provider` must be set to `aws`.